A modern dining experience with a distinct sense of place.

-“We definitely want to keep up the theatrical experience and continue to challenge flavours.
-I love finding new foreign flavours and combinations that I’d never imagined would go well together.
-It’s finding the unknown that excites me, and I love sharing these discoveries with our guests.
-Not to taste is not to know”, he says.
+Either way, you’ll be bowled over by the stylish simplicity of the richly satisfying dishes.
+Says Farrel: “I love finding new foreign flavours and combinations that I’d never imagined would go well together,” he says.
+“It’s finding the unknown that excites me, and I love sharing these discoveries with our guests.
+Not to taste is not to know.”